SoftwareHeritage/swh-web/docs/uri-scheme.rst

     :type path: string
     :query branch: optional query parameter to specify the origin branch from which to retrieve the content
-    :type branch: string
+    :query revision: optional query parameter to specify the origin revision from which to retrieve the content
     :statuscode 200: no error
     :statuscode 404: requested origin can not be found in the SWH archive, or the provided content path does not exist from the origin root directory

 .. http:get:: /browse/origin/(origin_id)/visit/(visit_id)/content/(path)/

-    HTML view that produces an HTML display of a SWH content associated to a specific visit (identified by its id) of a SWH origin.
+    HTML view that produces a display of a SWH content associated to a specific visit (identified by its id) of a SWH origin.

     If the content to display is textual, it will be highlighted client-side